hamstah/awstools/iam/auth-proxy/README.md

 ## Comparison to other AWS Solutions

-* Cognito: Cognito let's you use give IAM access to Cognito users but uses its own pool of users
+* Cognito: Cognito lets you use give IAM access to Cognito users but uses its own pool of users, it's the opposite
 * AWS SSO: Is not globally available

 # Authentication Flow